AzizKpln/Moriarty-Project/README.md

 # Installation
 * chmod 755 install.sh
 * ./install.sh
+# Note About Installation
+* This tool has to be run as non-root.
+And it has to be downloaded in the directory that doesnt require any root permission.
+That feature will be added in the next release
 # Usage
 ![](images/v23.png)
 * python3 Moriarty.py -m microsoft_mail@outlook.com -p password -n +phone_number